baphled/acceptable_model/README.md

 # AcceptableModel
 Inpired by a conversation with [@craigwebster](http://twitter.com/craigwebster) and from reading [@avdi](http://twitter.com/avdi)
-[Objects on Rails](http://devblog.avdi.org/2011/11/15/early-access-beta-of-objects-on-rails-now-available-2) book I've been thinking lately about APIs and how to separate presentation logic from controllers and models in a clean way.
+[Objects on Rails](http://devblog.avdi.org/2011/11/15/early-access-beta-of-objects-on-rails-now-available-2) book I've been thinking lately about RESTful APIs and how to separate presentation logic from controllers and models in a clean way expressive way.

 So we have a model, that has a few associations and accessors